 Free Presidents' Day Worksheets

-Next, have your students organize the information they thought was most important from both texts using the Venn diagram or T-chart provided below.
+Next, have your students organize the information they thought was most important from both texts using the Venn diagram or T-chart provided in my Presidents' Day Worksheets bundle.

 Finally, have your students use their notes to write an informational piece on George Washington and Abraham Lincoln citing their similarities and differences as great men in our country’s history.